-Signed on August 10, 2005, the "Safe Affordable Flexible Efficient Transportation Equity Act - Legacy of Users" (SAFETEA-LU) allowed states to assume federal responsibility for Categorical Exclusion (CE) determinations under the National Environmental Policy Act (NEPA) and established a five-state pilot program allowing the United States Department of Transportation Secretary to delegate all environmental review responsibilities to those five states.
-Under the "Moving Ahead for Progress in the 21st Century Act" (MAP-21) the pilot program was converted into a permanent Surface Transportation Project Delivery Program (NEPA Assignment).
+Signed into law on August 10, 2005, Section 6005 of the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users Act (SAFETEA-LU) established the Surface Transportation Project Delivery Pilot Program.
+The pilot program enabled the Secretary of Transportation to assign up to five States federal responsibilities under NEPA, including responsibility for environmental reviews and categorical exclusion (CE) determinations.
+Under Section 1313 of the Moving Ahead for Progress in the 21st Century Act (MAP-21) the pilot program was replaced with the permanent Surface Transportation Project Delivery Program (NEPA Assignment).
+The statutory requirements related to NEPA assignment are codified at 23 U.S.C.
+327 (program assignment) and 23 U.S.C.
+326 (categorical exclusion assignment).
 To help implement the efficiencies incorporated into federal law, the Arizona Department of Transportation (ADOT) has assumed Federal Highway Administration (FHWA) responsibility for carrying out environmental approvals under both available programs concurrently: Responsibility for CE's (23 USC 326) and the Surface Transportation Project Delivery Program (23 USC 327).
-With this assignment of federal environmental review responsibility, ADOT is responsible for complying with all applicable federal environmental laws, regulations, Executive Orders and policies, and is solely legally responsible for environmental decisions made on all ADOT federal-aid highway projects.
-ADOT assumed FHWA responsibility for carrying out environmental approvals under two memorandum of understanding (MOU) agreements::
+With this assignment of federal environmental review responsibility, ADOT is responsible for complying with all applicable federal environmental laws, regulations, executive orders and policies, and is solely legally responsible for environmental decisions made on all ADOT federal-aid highway projects.
+ADOT assumed FHWA responsibility for carrying out environmental approvals under two memorandum of understanding (MOU) agreements: